Clement-Jean/simd-go-POC/PROPOSAL.md

 ## Challenges to Overcome

 -   You might have noticed that the previous code snippet contained pointer on arrays and not arrays.
 This is because fixed-size arrays are not SSAable for now.
-I do not know much about why but @randall77 taught me this when I was working on the POC.
+I do not know much about why it is the case, but @randall77 taught me this when I was working on the POC.
 -   Because we work with pointers on arrays, the performance is not great (allocations and load of non contiguous memory) and it requires us to do the LD/ST dance for each function in the simd package.

 ## Scope